 If you visit Venice and don’t take a gondola ride, then you haven’t visited Venice.
-I know, it’s a totally touristy thing to do, but one of the first things that comes to mind when thinking about Venice are gondolas.
+I know, it’s a totally touristy thing to do, but what’s one of the first things that comes to mind when thinking about Venice?
+Gondolas!

-Castello is the largest of the six districts (sestiere) of the UNESCO World Heritage city of Venice, Italy.
-Although we stayed in Castello just off Campo Santa Maria Formosa, we didn’t really explore it until our last two days in the city.
+Castello is the largest and second most populous of the six districts (sestieri) of the UNESCO World Heritage city of Venice, Italy.

 Torcello is an island included in the UNESCO World Heritage listing for Venice and its Lagoon.
 It’s only about 45 minutes away from Venice on a vaporetto.